 Princeton Times-Republic, March 28, 1946 – “This issue of the Times-Republic carries a page ad for the V.A.
 Yahr store which has been remodeled recently and with its many improvements ranks as one of the most modern stores in this part of the state.”

+I will update this file as my research progresses beyond the 1980s.
 As always, if you have corrections or can fill in any gaps, please let me know.

 Thank you for reading and caring about local history.